Fellow-Consulting-AG/docapp-docs/docs/de/security/privileges.md

 ---
-title: Privileges with DOC²
+title: Privileges with Docbits (Doc²)
-description: A explanation of the groups & privileges of DOC²
+description: A explanation of the groups & privileges of Docbits (Doc²)
 tags:
-- DOC²
+- Docbits (Doc²)
 - Groups
 - Privileges
 ---
 # Admins
-The first user of DOC² is the default organization admin.
+The first user of Docbits (Doc²) is the default organization admin.

 ## Privileges
-Organisation admins are able to access the settings in DOC².
+Organisation admins are able to access the settings in Docbits (Doc²).
 They are allowed to configure:

 - document types